leetvr/hy/docs/source/ref/glossary.rst

   in :term:`Playtest Mode`, press the Stop button to switch back to Edit Mode

  entity
-  an entity is a wizzle in the wozzle
+  an entity is an object in the world with a model, behaviors and which may define certain :term:`entity properties<entity property>`

  entity type
   every :term:`entity` has a “type” which controls the behaviour and appearance